kecnry/distl/docs/api/Composite.md

 * all others: sampling is handled by sampling the underyling children and therefore can retain covariances.
-The pdfs, cdfs, and ppfs are created by taking 1 million samples, converting to a [Histogram](Histogram.md), and using the underlying [scipy.stats.rv_histogram](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_histogram.html), thereby losing all covariances.
+The pdfs, cdfs, and ppfs are created by taking 1 million samples, converting to a [Histogram](Histogram.md) with 100 bins, and using the underlying [scipy.stats.rv_histogram](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_histogram.html), thereby losing all covariances.
+Note if any of the underlying children are [Function](Function.md) distributions, then the minimum [Function.hist_samples](Function.hist_samples.md) will be used when converting to a [Histogram](Histogram.md).